 What To Do

 If you or someone you know has been paralyzed because of someone else’s negligence, we know you have so much to deal with.
-If you need a San Diego spinal cord injury attorney, contact Hiden, Rott & Oertle, LLP.
+If you need an exceptional San Diego spinal cord injury attorney, contact Hiden, Rott & Oertle , LLP.
 We understand this area of law and have helped countless amounts of people get the compensation they deserve after a traumatic injury.
 We want to help you.
 We know that your needs go beyond medical expenses, costs that add up quickly.
 There is no reason that someone else’s negligence should mean you become financially ruined.
 You can contact us for a free consultation by clicking here or calling 619-630-0205.